jundalisay/spblist/content/en/superphysics/superphysics.md

   - Supersociology is the subset that deals with socio-political principles and is based on Socrates and Ibn Khaldun
   - Supereconomics deals with economic principles and is based on Adam Smith

+4. [Spiritual Superphysics](/spiritual) — This is the newest part, based on the study or observations of Supreme Entity Itself, as the Brahma or megasoul which we call Existence-Consciousness which is **STILL** connected by Cartesian Relationality as the 'dash' or '-' between all Existences and Consciousnesses.
+This is an effect of us realizing that relationality works all throughout Existence.
+The "intelligence" of the Supreme Entity comes from the total relationalities.

 <!-- ### What is the difference between Modern Physics and Material Superphysics?

 Modern physics is limited to the physical perceptions through the five senses.
 An example of a limitation created by modern physics is rocket technology which is expensive and full or problems.